Jagerfield/Expenses-Sharing-App/README.md

 ##The following will be implemented:
 ```
-1. Verify their gmail using Facebook Account Kit.
+1. Verify their Gmail using Facebook Account Kit.
-2. Use Google Cloud Messaging (GCM) for push nitifications.
+2. Use Google Cloud Messaging (GCM) for push notifications.
 3. Develop the backend, that includes database tables and RESTful Web Service in PHP.
-4. Develop core logic for the app and GUI using material design guidlines.
+4. Develop core logic for the app and GUI using material design guidelines.
 ```